japila-books/apache-spark-internals/docs/storage/BlockManager.md

 `BlockManager` calculates the port used by the external shuffle service (as `externalShuffleServicePort`).

 `BlockManager` creates a client to read other executors' shuffle files (as `shuffleClient`).
-If the external shuffle service is used an [ExternalShuffleClient](ExternalShuffleClient.md) is created or the input [BlockTransferService](BlockTransferService.md) is used.
+If the external shuffle service is used...FIXME

 `BlockManager` sets the [maximum number of failures](../configuration-properties.md#spark.block.failures.beforeLocationRefresh) before this block manager refreshes the block locations from the driver (as `maxFailuresBeforeLocationRefresh`).